fChristenson/style-this-button/README.md

 ## Notes

-Stop me if you have ever been here:

-"Let's make a generic solution we can reuse across our application!"

-Sigh... here we go again.

 Let us ask the fundamental question, when does css become a problem?

 Some will argue that the problem starts when you have legacy css.